Wisconsin State Patrol: The State Patrol today

 The State Patrol uses marked and unmarked vehicles, as well as motorcycles and airplanes, to perform its mission.

 Since 2020, troopers have been armed with the Glock 17 9mm pistol as their standard issue sidearm which replaced the Glock 22 .40 S&W issued in the mid-2000s, and the Ruger P-series 9mm pistols prior to.
 In the late 1980s the WSP began fielding the Ruger P-85 which they carried until the early 1990s when they chose the newer Ruger P-89 which was replaced by the Glocks.
 Prior to the semi-automatic pistols, the patrol carried the Smith & Wesson Model 66 service revolvers.
+In the 1970’s troopers carried the Smith and Wesson Model 28.
 All troopers also carry M4-style rifles.

 Around approximately 2026, the Northeast Region Post will be relocated to a new post being constructed along Interstate 41 near the village of Wrightstown just outside of the Appleton Metro area.
 This will bring the post to a more central location within the region.